 The Curt 18100 has a very large tray-style base, making it perfect for transporting larger items.
 It fits perfectly into 2-inch receiver tubes, while the aluminum offers fantastic corrosion-resistant properties, making this a perfect outdoor travel accessory.

 The mesh flooring makes cleaning easy while providing a solid foundation to load your cargo without the risk of items slipping through larger openings.

 It has mounting holes for a cargo net or bag.
 It comes in a two-piece design such that you can follow a manual guide to assemble it.
 Also, its mesh base makes it easy for people to clean the debris.
 Securing cargo can be done using integrated holes on the carrier’s sides.

-> When it comes to cargo carriers, the one feature that I always look for is its ability to fold upright when it’s not in use.
+Regarding cargo carriers, the one feature I always look for is the ability to fold upright when it’s not in use.
 The Curt 18100 does just that.
 The shank is also angled to accommodate low-riding vehicles by providing extra ground clearance.

-> The larger gaps within the base and framework of this carrier increase the chance of certain cargo items slipping through and falling off.
+The larger gaps within the base and framework of this carrier increase the chance of certain cargo items slipping through and falling off.
 I would’ve preferred the gaps to be smaller; however, cleaning the rack would be no problem.
 However, the carrier looks and feels solid.

 As mentioned with the Curt 18100, I like the cargo carrier, which has safety and visibility features.
 The GoPlus is no different and has red paint on all eight corners of the rack and two light reflectors, which will help make that carrier more visible during every weather or low-light condition.